 Of note, wearing any combination of two Zenith accessories will give a bonus "Inflict an extra 3% damage" modifier, and any combination of three will give a bonus "Attack speed increases by 4%" modifier.

-The choice of Zenith Shield Band versus Ring of Pain/Improved Noctenium Ring will be discussed below; the Zenith ring has a natural "Increases your critical rate by 8" as well a re-rollable "Increases your critical rate by 4" bonus, while the Alliance rings have a natural "Inflicts an extra 3% damage" and can roll two "Increases critical damage" bonuses.
+The choice of Zenith Shield Band versus Ring of Pain/Improved Noctenium Ring will be explained below; the Zenith ring has a natural "Increases your critical rate by 8" as well a re-rollable "Increases your critical rate by 4" bonus, while the Alliance rings have a natural "Inflicts an extra 3% damage" and can roll two "Increases critical damage" bonuses.

 Plan 1: Enter Labyrinth of Terror, kill the first three non-BAM elite mobs you encounter, loot the Refined/Masterwork Alkahest, reset the dungeon, repeat.